microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 - More tables / views significantly increases the number of tokens used within the prompt and the cost of inference.
 - More schema information can cause confusion with the LLM.
 In our original use case, when exceeding 5 complex tables / views, we found that the LLM could get confused between which columns belonged to which entity and as such, would generate invalid SQL queries.
+- Entity relationships between different tables is challenging for the LLM to understand.

 To solve these issues, a Multi-Shot approach is developed.
 Below is the iterations of development on the Text2SQL query component.